wvanderp/GoldDiggersLog/sessions/Session 1.md

 # In the [[Skewered Dragon]]

-[[Isona]] tries to find some information with her womanly charms.
+[[Isona Silverspeak|Isona]] tries to find some information with her womanly charms.
 But finds that a few coppers work better.

 [[Floon]] was here drinking with [[Renaer Neverember]], and they left together